Tips and Tricks for Remote Access Scripting and Automation Tools

 - Lockdown control panel access.
 You don’t want non-technical users to be able to access all of the settings that the Control Panel offers.
 Restrict access to only the control panel items that the users need.

 - Force users to use secure passwords.
 Group Policy can be used to create password requirements to better secure your network.
 This includes policies for complexity and minimum password length.

 - Disable the Guest account.
 The Guest account is a vulnerability on any PC.
-Although access to it is limited by default, it is still a gateway into the operating system.
-Group Policy can be used to disable access into this account.
+Although access to it is limited by default, it is still a gateway to the operating system.
+Group Policy can be used to disable access to this account.